BraedenWright/individual-project/README.md

 Initial Questions
 -----------------
+* Is there a noticable trend or seasonality present in the data?

 * Has unemployment rate increased for one population over another?

 * What gender improved their employment rate the most?